 This speaker and sub combo weighs in at forty-four pounds which is decent for a setup of this size.
 Fortunately, the manufacturer has also included well-placed ergonomic handles located on the rear and top panels.

-In terms of setting up and adjusting the speakers, you’ll find that listening to a line array up close isn’t possible since the individual drivers must work together in order to form the line source.
+In terms of setting up and adjusting the Bose F1, you’ll find that listening to a line array up close isn’t possible since the individual drivers must work together in order to form the line source.
 But from the other side of the room, a few feet back, the sound comes across as very clean and crisp, offering a huge bottom end from the sub.
 This setup is capable of serious output level, making it perfect for club use.

 As you already know, this rig features a twelve-inch low-frequency driver, which provides a solid performance.
-The speaker offers a bi-amplified design complete with a couple of class-D high-output amps that will separately power the array and the twelve-inch driver.
+The F1 offers a bi-amplified design complete with a couple of class-D high-output amps that will separately power the array and the twelve-inch driver.

 Additionally, I found that the system was very easy to set up and transport.
 It provides plenty of power, especially when it comes to covering a room that’s not exactly acoustically friendly.